From Circuits to Consciousness

 beyond conventional EEG analysis to understand the “texture” of a meditating mind.

-Standard EEG analysis often misses the nuance of multiple meditative states in
+Standard analytsis appraoches often misses the nuance of multiple meditative states in

-More recently, we deployed ML based appraoches to understand how different meditation techniques lead to Similar States but Different Paths
+More recently, we deployed ML based appraoches to understand how different meditation techniques lead to Similar States but Different Paths.
+We at CCS are pushing the boundaries of meditation research.
+You can read the recent paper from Matthew Sacchet’s group if you are interested in this area of work.

 The Sleeping Brain: Stability, Spindles, and Sound